PavelStrukov/pytest-testing-framework/ui_testing/README.md

 # UI testing framework

-This is simple ui testing program, that uses Python, PyTest and selenium web driver to manage ui testing of https://www.python.org/ site.
+This is simple UI testing program, that uses Python, PyTest and selenium web driver to manage UI testing of https://www.python.org/ site.

 ### Prerequisites